rtxie/starter-hugo-academic/content/en/authors/admin/_index.md

     url: https://csse.szu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI networking, edge computing, cloud computing, and mobile computing.
+bio: My research interests include scheduling system resources to improve the performance of AI applications, edge computing, cloud computing, and mobile computing.

 # # Interests to show in About widget
 # interests: